perebalazs/LowLevelFEM.jl/paper/paper.md

 * solution procedures,
 * post-processing of scalar, vector, and tensor fields.

 This modular structure allows users to either follow a high-level workflow (`solveDisplacement`, `solveStress`) or construct custom pipelines at a lower level.
-The implementation leverages Julia’s multiple dispatch and just-in-time compilation to maintain readable code while achieving competitive performance.
+The implementation leverages Julia’s multiple dispatch and just-in-time compilation to maintain readable code while providing efficient execution for educational and research applications.

 In addition to linear formulations, the software includes a Total Lagrangian nonlinear pipeline based on strain energy functions.
 Constitutive models can be defined through free energy densities, from which stress measures and corresponding tangent operators are automatically derived.
 This operator-oriented design makes it possible to experiment with alternative bilinear and nonlinear forms without modifying compiled backends.

 The package provides algebraic and differential operations on scalar, vector, and tensor fields, allowing users to compose continuum-mechanics expressions directly in Julia syntax, including, for example, gradient, divergence, tensor contraction, and trace operations defined at the discrete level.
+These operators can also be composed to express weak-form formulations directly in Julia, reducing the gap between mathematical notation and executable code.
 This feature is particularly valuable for educational demonstrations and rapid prototyping of new formulations.

 ---

 # Research impact statement

 LowLevelFEM supports both educational and research activities in computational mechanics.
 In teaching, it enables students to inspect finite element algorithms step by step without switching languages or interacting with opaque compiled backends.
-In research, it facilitates rapid prototyping of new constitutive models, nonlinear formulations, and custom operators.
+In research, it facilitates rapid prototyping of constitutive models, custom operators, and weak-form formulations, allowing new finite element methods to be expressed in a notation close to their mathematical representation.

 The package has been used in undergraduate and graduate mechanics courses and serves as a foundation for ongoing developments in nonlinear and multi-field finite element formulations.
 Its open-source MIT license and integration with the Julia ecosystem promote reproducible research and extensibility.
 Ongoing developments aim to extend the framework toward multi-field finite element formulations while preserving the same transparent operator-level philosophy.